Kevin11Kaikai/AI-in-Mental-Health-Datasets-Collection/README.md

 - **Lack of clinical alignment**: Labels such as “depression” or “suicide risk” are often **assigned without expert validation**, and their definitions vary significantly between datasets.
 Some labels reflect transient emotional states rather than **clinically diagnosed conditions**.

 - **Scarcity of real clinical data**: High-quality, **clinically grounded datasets** suitable for AI model training and validation are **extremely limited**, making it difficult to deploy robust, safe, and reliable AI tools in real-world settings.
+Even when such datasets exist, **ethical concerns and privacy restrictions** often prevent public access, limiting reproducibility and broader model validation.

+- **Lack of standard benchmarks**: Unlike fields like image recognition (ImageNet) or NLP (GLUE), the mental health domain lacks a widely accepted benchmark dataset and evaluation protocol.
+This hinders fair performance comparisons and slows systematic progress.

 ---